ATCC-Bioinformatics/genome_portal_api/README.md

 ```
 >>> search_results = deep_search(text="'bsl': 2",output='table')
 ```
-Which returns a tabular output of all genomes that have this metadata!:
+Which returns a tabular output of all genomes that have a BSL level of 2 in the metadata!:

 ```
 >>> search_results